comsysto/akka-lab/READMEv2.md

 val cluster: Cluster = Cluster(sys).joinSeedNodes(a1 :: Nil)
 ```

-Assuming that we already running an actor system named `TradingSystem` on our machine on port `2551`, we're creating a second actor system with the same name - which is quite important - on port `2552`, resolving an address of a seed node and join the cluster using that address.
-The address can be retrieved e.g. from a database or a REST service or anything else.
+Assuming that we already have a running actor system named `TradingSystem` on our machine on port `2551`, we're creating a second actor system with the same name - which is quite important - on port `2552`, resolving an address of a seed node and join the cluster using that address.
+The address can be retrieved e.g. from a database or a REST service or any other data source.

-Now that we become a member of the cluster, we want to communicate with actors of the other members.
-This is of course simply possible by using the full address of an actor including the host and port of its actor system.
+Now that we become a member of the cluster, we want to communicate with actors of the other cluster nodes.
+This is of course possible by using the full address of an actor including host and port of its actor system.
 But in most cases this is not what we want.
-For default purposes Akka provides 'cluster aware' router implementations such as `ClusterRouterGroup` or `ClusterRouterPool`.
-As for 'normal' routers it is possible to define them by configuration or programmatically:
+Akka also provides 'cluster aware' router implementations such as `ClusterRouterGroup` or `ClusterRouterPool` which are can be configured like ordinary routers:

 ```
 val routeesPaths = "/user/tradingShardManager" :: Nil